 Day 11: Travel To Kyoto

 Take a bullet train to Kyoto.
-Capital for 1,000 years, the city today is full of the legacy of ancient Japan and home to tranquil temples, silk-clad geisha and sublime gardens.
+Capital for 1,000 years, the city today is full of the legacy of ancient Japan and home to tranquil temples and sublime gardens.
 This afternoon, visit Togetsukyo Bridge in the heart of the vibrant Arashiyama district and walk through the bamboo forest, with its towering bamboo thickets.

 Includes: Breakfast, Lunch, Dinner